 I exhibit and demonstrate regularly with the Herefordshire Guild of Craftsmen and we attend some wonderful shows every year.
 Sadly Covid-19 has kept us all home for quite some time but we hope to be out and about soon!

-I use this paper 99% of the time.
-It comes in many shades and allows multiple layers of pastel to be added without the nap being filled up too quickly.
-I use anthracite, sienna and brown shades most and buy sheets in bulk which I can cut to size.
+I use this pastelmat paper a lot of the time.
+It comes in many shades and allows multiple layers of pencil to be added without the nap being filled up too quickly.
+I also use watercolour paper, cartridge paper and toned paper too.